 Here are just a few examples:

 - Unique Electives, are electives proposed by students who wish to do research in a specific field which will allow them more in depth exposure to that particular area of medicine.
-The forms should be filled out six weeks prior to the date that research/elective is scheduled to begin.
+Paperwork must be received and approved prior to the start of the proposed elective.

 - Medical Spanish Electives, prepares medical students to communicate effectively with patients with limited English proficiency.

 - Consortium for Culture and Medicine courses (CCM), which are offered in conjunction with Syracuse University and LeMoyne College.
 Courses cover topics such as bioethics; the economic and legal aspects of health care; literature and death; disability and identity, and much more.